zuckerlab/FlowStims/README.md

 ## How to run it

 You will find pre-compiled versions inside the Windows, Mac, and Linux folders.
 They require [Java](https://www.java.com/en/download/) to be installed on your machine.
 Once you run the executable, it will prompt you to select a parameters file, which can used to configure every detail about the stimuli you want to show (flows or square-wave gratings).
 In `example-params.txt` you will find an example with a description of the basic parameters.
-More information can be found in the `docs` folder.
+More information can be found in the [manual](docs/manual.md).

 The program is written in Java using [Processing](https://processing.org), in case you'd like to edit the source code.
 Feel free to alter it to your specific needs.
 Contributions are highly encouraged!